Last updated September 20th, 2021.

 You can find McDonalds, Starbucks and Ikea on practically all corners of the earth nowadays.
 That includes almost every emerging market too.
 China, Turkey, and Brazil have the same modern brands you’re familiar with at home.

-Because of this, a recession in the United States, Europe, or any other major economy would heavily impact emerging markets as well.
+Because of this, a recession which starts in the United States, Europe, or any other major economy will heavily impact emerging markets as well.

-Poor international conditions mean falling business activity and declining exports around the globe.
-That’s especially bad for newly-industrialized nations which depend on foreign investment (FDI) and exports.
+A financial crisis means declining business activity and falling exports around the globe.
+That’s especially bad for emerging, newly-industrialized nations which depend on foreign direct investment (FDI) and exports.

 The auto manufacturing sector is one of Indonesia’s largest.
-What happens if Americans or Japanese stop buying cars?
+What happens if American or Japanese consumers stop buying Indonesian car exports though?

 It gets more confusing once you realize the terms “emerging” and “frontier markets” include a wide variety of different countries.
 You can’t paint dozens of economies using a wide brush.